-Also regularly active as a conductor of both contemporary and historical repertoire, Cassidy has appeared with Ensemble Musikfabrik, ELISION, Schola Heidelberg, Ensemble Proton Bern, Ensemble Interface (then as IEMA), International Contemporary Ensemble, and the Northwestern University Contemporary Music Ensemble, leading many dozens of world premieres, including for example new works from Richard Barrett, Mary Bellamy, Ann Cleare, and Erik Oña.
+Also regularly active as a conductor of both contemporary and historical repertoire, Cassidy has appeared with Ensemble Musikfabrik, ELISION, ensemble mosaik, Schola Heidelberg, Ensemble Proton Bern, Ensemble Interface (then as IEMA), International Contemporary Ensemble, and the Northwestern University Contemporary Music Ensemble, leading many dozens of world premieres, including for example new works from Richard Barrett, Mary Bellamy, Ann Cleare, Sergej Newski, and Erik Oña.
 From 2008–13 he served as conductor of the Symphony Orchestra and New Music Ensemble at the University of Huddersfield.
-Notable recent performances include an Ann Cleare portrait concert with Musikfabrik in the Großer Saal of the Berlin Philharmonie for the Berliner Festspiele, recording three works by Turgut Erçetin for the Musikfabrik im WDR series at the WDR Funkhaus, a Swiss tour with Ensemble Proton Bern, and the premiere of Ann Cleare’s opera The Little Lives at the Munich Biennale.
-He has recorded as a conductor for Kairos and for forthcoming releases on Wergo and HCR.
+Notable recent performances include an Ann Cleare portrait concert with Musikfabrik in the Großer Saal of the Berlin Philharmonie for the Berliner Festspiele, recording three works by Turgut Erçetin for the Musikfabrik im WDR series at the WDR Funkhaus, a performance of work by Laura Bowler, Sara Glojnarić, and Sergej Newski with ensemble mosaik at MaerzMusik, the Australian premiere of Liza Lim’s Extinction Events and Dawn Chorus with ELISION at the Melbourne Recital Centre, and the premiere of Ann Cleare’s opera The Little Lives at the Munich Biennale.
+He has recorded as a conductor for Kairos and HCR, and for a forthcoming release on Wergo.

 As an author his contributions include chapters in the first, second, and sixth volumes of Wolke Verlag’s New Music and Aesthetics in the 21st Century series and journals including Contemporary Music Review, Sonic Ideas/Ideas Sónicas, and Search Journal for New Music and Culture, and and he was the co-editor of the book Noise In And As Music, published in 2013 by Huddersfield University Press, which sold out its first printing in less than three months and has had over 5,000 open access downloads.